cpmalenab/the-big-one-ph/README.md

 ```
 3. Download your mapbox token from https://www.mapbox.com/ and place in the `src/assets/` folder.

-4. Make sure to comment out the lines loading the mapbox token from the environment variables on each of the python scripts `src/pages/`.
+4. Make sure to comment out the lines loading the mapbox token from the environment variables on each of the python scripts in `src/pages/`.

 ```
 #Set api token using environment variables